sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

 In this tutorial, you will

-- Add _EditListingAccessoriesPanel_ and _EditListingAccessoriesForm_
+- Add _EditListingExtraFeaturesPanel_ and _EditListingExtraFeaturesForm_
   components
 - Use the new panel in _EditListingWizard_
 - Show the listing’s accessories on the listing page with the